 Is the DRZ400 fuel injected?

-A carburetor can perform just about as good as fuel injection if you know how to properly tune it.
+A carburetor can perform just about as well as fuel injection if you know how to properly tune it.
 It’s not a “black art”, it just takes a little knowledge and a little bit of willingness to test until you get it better – and the benefits can be huge, such as easy starting, more power, better reliability, and more!

 The suspension is fairly simple but good for what it’s designed for.
 The forks and shocks are soft enough for dual-sport and adventure riding and can handle moderate trail riding.
 If you’re on the heavy side and want to ride aggressively, then the suspension will feel soft and bottom out.